niteshjeganathan/Advanced-Compilers/README.md

 ## Local Value Numbering (LVN)
 It is an optimization technique that assigns unique numbers to different constants/expressions present in the program.
 This way if any redundant computations are present, it will automatically remove all those duplicate computations by replacing the existing computation.
 It operates on a single basic block and doesn't track expressions across multiple blocks.
 It directly performs the simple Common Subexpression Elimination (CSE).

+## Static Single Assignment
+It is a form of Intermediate Representation (IR) used in compiler optimization where each variable is only assigned once.
+This transformation simplifies dataflow analysis, enabling more effective optimizations.
+Phi functions are used at control-flow joint points to merge in different possible values of a variable.
+But SSA needs to be transformed back for final machine code generation.